Lyon State Fishing Lake

 Location in Kansas

-Ownership: The entity responsible for management of Lyon State Fishing Lake is the Kansas Department of Wildlife and Parks.
+Ownership: The entity responsible for management of Lyon State Fishing Lake is the Kansas Department of Wildlife, Parks & Tourism.
 Contact them at (620) 431-0380 if you have specific questions about use or management of the site.

 582 acres